RonWL/Platform-JS/README.md

 # Platform-JS
 Ad Tool Streamlining the Process to Digital Ad Creation

+Platform JS supports both Rich Media and Standard Ad building for multiple platforms such as DoubleClick & Sizmek/MediaMind

 More Information on Usage and Updates are located within the Wiki

-Rich Media Support Coming Soon...